{/*

 ● Shopify

 These are just a few examples.
-Make use of free trial options to check whether or not the website builder you’re planning on using is right for your SEO ambitions.
+Use free trial options to check whether the website builder you’re planning on using is right for your SEO ambitions.

 3. Plan your content strategy out in advance

 Content is key to surviving and thriving as an online business.
-Whether you’re promoting your new digital workspace tool on social media or using your blog as a hub for getting your ecommerce store off the ground, content is essential.
+Whether you’re promoting your new digital workspace tool on social media or using your blog as a hub for launching your e-commerce store, content is essential.

-Launching a website without content in place or a comprehensive strategy for the future can leave your digital space leaving quite barren and ultimately a bit pointless for a lot of new visitors.
-You might be pushing them towards starting a free trial, signing up for a newsletter or making a purchase, but many first-time visitors will simply be looking for some content they can sink their teeth into a gleam some extra context from.
+Launching a website without content in place or a comprehensive strategy for the future can leave your digital space quite barren and ultimately a bit pointless for many new visitors.
+You might be pushing them towards starting a free trial, signing up for a newsletter or making a purchase, but many first-time visitors will simply be looking for some content they can sink their teeth into and gleam some extra context from.

 If they’re greeted with an empty blog or a message about how you’re “working on upcoming content” the first time they land on your site, they’re unlikely to be enthused to come back.

-Have a few weeks or even months of content planned out in advance and a collection of essential articles already live when you put your website out there.
-Understand how you’re going to integrate the, with other channels, such as email and social media.
-Are your product and services difficult to understand for the layman?
+When you put your website out there, have a few weeks or even months of content planned out in advance and a collection of essential articles already live.
+Understand how you’re going to integrate it with other channels, such as email and social media.
+Are your products and services difficult to understand for the layman?
 Content immediately makes these difficult elements easier to digest.

 4. Do your due diligence on potential CMS

-Selecting the wrong CMS can lead to all sorts of issues when you finally launch your website.
+Selecting the wrong CMS can lead to issues when you finally launch your website.

 A bad CMS can make your website completely unusable on the back end.
-This doesn’t just harm the user experience for customers, but it can also lead to significant issues for your team.
-Your website will be slow and you’ll have limited space to expand your products and services.
+This doesn’t just harm the customer experience, but it can also lead to significant issues for your team.
+Your website will be slow, and you’ll have limited space to expand your products and services.

 You want to ensure you’re investing in a CMS with variety and power in equal measure.
 Don’t just go for the cheapest option (or splash out for the most expensive).
 Choose something that works for you, your business, and your team’s skill set.